 When clients learn to be genuinely mindful, they accept their emotions.
 They acknowledge how they feel and then determine whether those feelings are justified or a cause for further action.
 They also learn how to deal with extreme emotions.
 Although life can feel unfair, for example, clients still have to take ownership of how they feel, how they respond to those feelings and how they act moving forward.

-Mindfulness-Based Sobriety gives clients the tools they need to deal with challenges in the future.
-At Gateway Foundation, mindfulness-based treatment therapy is just one part of complete recovery.
-Call 877.505.4673 when you’re ready to take back control over your destiny.
+At Gateway, mindfulness-based treatment therapy is just one part of complete recovery.
+Call 877–377–2027 when you’re ready to take back control over your destiny, or contact us online.